raganmd/touchdesigner-save-external/README.md

 4. Create a new component, and navigate inside of this new COMP.
 ![create-a-new-comp](assets/create-new-comp.PNG)

-5. Use `ctrl + s` to save your project as you might usually.
+5. Use `ctrl + w` to save your project as you might usually.
 6. Notice that you're now prompted to save your COMP externally - select `Yes`
 ![ctrl-s](assets/prompt-to-externalize.PNG)